joshalbrecht/memdam/README.md

 or there needs to be a place to buffer events from [Collectors](https://github.com/joshalbrecht/memdam/) while the [Archive](https://github.com/joshalbrecht/memdam/) is offline.
 For now we simply assume that the [Archive](https://github.com/joshalbrecht/memdam/) is always available.

+Another possible future expansion is support for "virtual" sources.
+Ex: instead of storing all events from Dropbox, simply acts as an interface that turns [Archive](https://github.com/joshalbrecht/memdam/) queries into queries to the Dropbox API, and then appropriately transforms the responses.

-The current implementation uses [python](https://github.com/joshalbrecht/memdam/) and [sqlite](https://github.com/joshalbrecht/memdam/) for storage.
+The current [Archive](https://github.com/joshalbrecht/memdam/) implementation uses [python](https://github.com/joshalbrecht/memdam/) and [sqlite](https://github.com/joshalbrecht/memdam/) for storage.
 Each [Series](https://github.com/joshalbrecht/memdam/) (eg, all [Events](https://github.com/joshalbrecht/memdam/) with the same [Namespace](https://github.com/joshalbrecht/memdam/)) is stored in its own database file.
 All databases are stored in the same folder (so that data can be easily encrypted, backed up, etc.)
 If this seems weird, please read the [data storage architecture justification](https://github.com/joshalbrecht/memdam/), and after that, send me any questions or concerns that remain.